guicho271828/eazy-opencl/README.md

 This library is developped with AMD APPSDK v3.0 (OpenCL 2.0), Radeon HD 5770 and PhenomII X6.

 OpenCL has a *specification* independent from *implementations*, much like in ANSI Common Lisp.
 It generally maintains the backward-compatibility: If you have a conformant OpenCL 2.0 implementation, then any programs written with earlier versions of OpenCL should work.
-However, my CFFI interface may try to find nonexistent symbol when you have an earlier version only.
-Drop some bug report to the [issues](issues/) page in that case.
+However, this CFFI interface may try to find symbols not in your implementation.
+If you notice this, drop some bug report to the [issues](issues/) page.

 ## Testing